GenericMappingTools/gmt/doc_modern/rst/source/psbasemap.rst

    ::

-    gmt psbasemap -R0/9/0/5 -Jx1 -Bf1a2 -Bx+lDistance -By+l"No of samples" -BWeSn > linear.ps
+    gmt basemap -R0/9/0/5 -Jx1 -Bf1a2 -Bx+lDistance -By+l"No of samples" -BWeSn -pdf linear

 Log-log plot
 ~~~~~~~~~~~~